groundwater-modeling-Spring2020/Course_Materials/README.md

 <a name="github"></a>
 2.	**Setup account and install Github**
   - Register for account on GitHub: <https://github.com/>
   - Check if you have GitHub installed and if not install it.
-Directions for both Windows & Mac here: <http://happygitwithr.com/install-git.html>.
+Directions for both Windows & Mac [here](http://happygitwithr.com/install-git.html).
 Windows users should follow Option 1 in 6.2.
 Mac users can follow Option 1 in 6.3 if comfortable, otherwise follow Option 2.
 If you are a windows user make sure you also install [GitBash](https://www.atlassian.com/git/tutorials/git-bash) as is noted in the instructions.
   - Setup options in Git.
 In you have a Mac, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal) as shown above.
 If you have a Windows, open Git BASH, which you should have downloaded in step 3.
-You will need to  setup you username:  <https://help.github.com/en/github/using-git/setting-your-username-in-git> and your email: <https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address>
+You will need to  setup you [username](https://help.github.com/en/github/using-git/setting-your-username-in-git) and your [email](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address)
   - Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
-Instructions for this can be found here: <https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>.
+Instructions for this can be found [here](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
   - Optional but recommended: Install [GitHub Desktop](https://desktop.github.com/) to manage your GitHub repos.
 This way you won't need to use command line for committing and pushing changes.

 <a name="reop"></a>